kendallcorner/citation-needed-paper/README.md

+# Addition to the citation needed script:

+This is now a Python 3 script.

+`virtualenv --python=python3 <virtual_env_path>`

+`source <virtual_env_path>/bin/activate`

+`pip install -r requirements3.txt`

+With the english model and dictionaries installed as below you may run this command:

+`python run_citation_need_model.py -i 'Howdy Doody' -m models/fa_en_model_rnn_attention_section.h5 -v embeddings/word_dict_en.pck -s embeddings/section_dict_en.pck -o output_folder -l en`

+Note: the input flag is now the name of the wikipedia article that you would like to analyze.

 # Citation Needed: A Taxonomy and Algorithmic Assessment of Wikipedia's Verifiability
 Repository of data and code to use the models described in the paper "Citation Needed: A Taxonomy and Algorithmic Assessment of Wikipedia's Verifiability"